-• National trips - Cadettes, Seniors, and Ambassadors:
+• Extended Trips - Juniors, Cadettes, Seniors, and Ambassadors

-Travel anywhere in the country, three nights or more (often lasting a week or more).
+Travel anywhere in the country on trips lasting four nights or more OR that take place more than a six-hour drive from home.
 Try to avoid trips girls might take with their families and consider those that offer some educational and/or community service/Take Action component-this can incorporate some incredible cities, historic sites, and museums around the country.